Echoes

 The Wood Rats are unrelenting.
 Weird little people, they chew into tubes of vaseline, olive oil, bottles of silicone 3-in-1 oil, home covid test kit fluid, they secret away dirty sponges, strips chewn off an empty milk bottle, baseballs, tennis balls for nesting, a rubber ducky, a massage ball—chewed all the points off looking for a way in.
 They chew holes in anything they think will have a viscous fluid inside, chew all the way around a plastic jar lid hoping to get it open.
 I don’t know what the attraction is.
 Alternatively there are some rats that eat all the leaves off anything I plant, a camellia was eaten to the ground, a french prune tree was nearly decapitated, a grape vine, a wood betony, tiger lilies, celery, onions, three blueberry bushes were eaten to death.
 A Winter Banana apple tree was stripped of its fruit and demolished.

-There has been a lot of trauma going on in general, and I am very skittish, can’t sleep, too much light, too much noise.
+There has been a lot of emotional trauma going on in general, and I am very skittish, can’t sleep, too much light, too much noise.
 I think it is manifesting in my body as sudden pain.
 Lots of writing in the book of Grrrr, trying to find the new normal.
 Fun is barely fun, I am disentangling myself from where I am not needed, which is just about anywhere.

 Think I’ll have a corn muffin and a bicarb, take a nap and check you later.